GeekMasher/geekmasher.dev/content/posts/21-11-05--presentations.md

 ## Markdown and Git(Hub)

 First things first, using git to store and version control your slides is just awesome!
-No longer are we using NFS shares or FTP servers to store our code, why shouldn't your slides be any different.
+No longer are we using NFS shares or a FTP server to store our code, why shouldn't your slides be any different.

 Markdown is then a natural choice from there as it's simple and easy to use.
 Latex is great and a very powerful language and alternative but a little overkill for what I was looking.

-The finally part is using GitHub to publicly share the content of the slides to share my knowledge.
+The finally part is using GitHub to publicly share the content of the slides to share your knowledge.
 This also helps for creating drafts of slides, staging environment, and requesting people to review your content using [Pull Requests](https://docs.github.com/en/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews).